LeMaterial/material-hasher/README.md

 # material-hasher

-material-hasher provide access to comprehensive benchmark for material-fingerprinting and similarity methods, as well as implementation of fingerprint and similarity methods from the community.
+`material-hasher` provides access to comprehensive benchmarks for material-fingerprinting and similarity methods, as well as implementation of fingerprint and similarity methods from the community.

 ## Benchmarks